Best Man Speech help A-Z

 Y is for Yesterday

 Which is when you wish you’d started writing your speech.
 However, even if the wedding is in a couple of days there’s still time to put a decent speech together.
-If you’re truly panicking, a professional speech writer can do it for you.
+If you’re truly panicking, a last minute best man speech can be whipped up by a professional speech writer just for you.
 Y is also for “Yes, this is blatant speech writer self-promotion.”

 Z is for Zig Zag

-Aim for a good flow in your speech.
+Aim for a good flow in your best-man speech format.
 Don’t jump from one subject to another and then back again.
 It’s disorientating for the listener.
 Imagine each paragraph as a relay runner handing over the baton to the next section.
 You can then cross the winning line in style.